Barrenjoey Capital Partners: Founding (2020)

-In May 2020, former UBS Australia chairman Guy Fowler and UBS Australia Head Matthew Grounds were in the process of launching their own firm with the backing of Magellan Financial Group and Barclays and had already received signed contacts from 50 to 60 people ready to join the new firm.
+In May 2020, former UBS Australia chairman Guy Fowler and UBS Australia Head Matthew Grounds were in the process of launching their own firm with the backing of Magellan Financial Group and Barclays and had already received signed contracts from 50 to 60 people ready to join the new firm.
 However the firm did not launch as planned as the two felt they were not ready, the structure needed to be changed and they lacked someone to run it for them.
 Eventually hired Brian Benari who was previously the CEO of financial services group, Challenger.

 On 21 September 2020, the new firm was officially launched as Barrenjoey (meaning young Kangaroo) with 60 employees.
 Magellan owned a 40% stake in the firm while Barclays owned a 9.99% stake.
 Barrenjoey and Barclays would work on deals together where Barrenjoey would act in an advisory capacity to the parties while Barclays would provide the financing of the deal.

 During its start and early period, Barrenjoey poached many employees from UBS.

 In December 2020, Barrenjoey did its first corporate finance deal by advising the merger between Aussie and Lendi.
 Its first equities trade was buying shares in Qantas.
 The firm grew at a very fast pace and became involved in multiple high-profile deals.